OctopusDeploy/docs/docs/deploying-applications/aws-deployments/cloudformation/index_content_[2018.2,).partial.md

 The second option is to reference a CloudFormation template and properties file from a package.
 This is done by selecting the `File inside a package` option, specifying the package, and the supplying the name of the template file (which can be a JSON or YAML file), and optionally the path to the parameters file (which [only supports JSON](https://github.com/aws/aws-cli/issues/2275)).

 ![Package](step-aws-package.png "width=500")

-## IAM Capabilities

-This is a quote from the [AWS documentation](http://g.octopushq.com/AwsDocsControllingIAM):

-> Before you can create a stack, AWS CloudFormation validates your template.
-During validation, AWS CloudFormation checks your template for IAM resources that it might create.
-IAM resources, such as an IAM user with full access, can access and modify any resource in your AWS account.
-Therefore, we recommend that you review the permissions associated with each IAM resource before proceeding so that you don't unintentionally create resources with escalated permissions.
-To ensure that you've done so, you must acknowledge that the template contains those resources, giving AWS CloudFormation the specified capabilities before it creates the stack.

-To acknowledge that the CloudFormation template contains IAM resources, you can select an option under `IAM Resources`.

-If your template includes IAM resources, you can select `The template has IAM resources (CAPABILITY_IAM)` or `The template has IAM resources with custom names (CAPABILITY_NAMED_IAM)`.

-If your template includes custom names for IAM resources, you must select `The template has IAM resources with custom names (CAPABILITY_NAMED_IAM)`.

 ## Error Messages